flimflam-austin/hugo-cms-test/site/content/quick_reads/20180501-18-05-01-tmobile-sprint/index.md

       prices.

       FLIP: opposing takes
-    citation: 'FLIP: opposing takes'
     _key: card-3-85b32e4d-6f00-4c7d-bc39-11490a6bd266
   - order: 3
     body: >-
-      > _‘Combination will not only result in less choice for consumers, it will provide greater incentive for the 3 remaining companies to act in concert.”_
+      _"Combination will not only result in less choice for consumers, it will provide greater incentive for the 3 remaining companies to act in concert.”_

       **Gigi Sohn, Georgetown Law Inst.**

-      _‘I think this deal is good for consumers. …T-Mobile led this aggressive, consumer-focused charge… (rivals have) been forced to follow suit.’_
+      _"I think this deal is good for consumers. …T-Mobile led this aggressive, consumer-focused charge… (rivals have) been forced to follow suit."_

       **Jonathan Chaplin, New Street Research**
     _key: card-4-c2e1a191-3708-47dc-9cb4-28bab44fd005